strapdata/elassandra-operator/docs/source/backup-restore.rst

 ...................

 For talking to AWS S3, you have to provide the *access key*, the *secret key* and the *region* in the secret using this manifest
+Here after there is an example of secret for the *clusterName* "cl1".

-.. note:: Remember to change the name
+.. note:: Remember to change the name into the metadata section

 .. code-block:: yaml